Nefisto/NTools/README.md

   }
   ```

 TODO FEAT:

 - Some simple way to work with Service Locator + Lazy behavior + NULL pattern
+- Cast items under mouse on scene, like PEEK does
+- Yielding for the NTask

 TODO DOC:

 - NTask
     - ??Delay begin??
     - Beggining on next frame??
-    - Yielding for the NTask
-    - What is the behavior of Unpausing/Pausing on the same frame?
 - NDictionary